Intelligent-Silicon/AutoUnattend/Microsoft-Windows-PnpCustomizationsWinPE.md

 # windowsPE Component
 # Microsoft-Windows-PnpCustomizationsWinPE

-This is the first opportunity in the autounattend.xml process where you can create the ```$WinpeDriver$``` folder and subfolders containing drivers on the memory stick to install during the windowsPE pass and use during the installation process.
+This is the first opportunity in the autounattend.xml process where you can create the ```$WinpeDriver$``` folder and subfolders containing drivers on the memory stick for installation during the windowsPE pass and other passes in the autounattend.xml .

-This is where the drivers are added to the windows driver store and the drivers available on the memory stick can also be used to for such things as installing RAID controller drivers to access the raid drive in order to install windows; raid drives are typically used in servers or high end desktops, but involve two or more drives which is beyond the scope of this repo.
+The windowsPE conponent pass is where the drivers are added to the windows driver store during the installation process and for the windowsPE installation process to gain additional specialist functionality.
+Such nd the drivers available on the memory stick can also be used to for such things as installing RAID controller drivers to access the raid drive in order to install windows; raid drives are typically used in servers or high end desktops, but involve two or more drives which is beyond the scope of this repo.

 https://learn.microsoft.com/en-us/windows-hardware/drivers/install/driver-store